 Working Visas/Work Authorisations for Employment in Ireland.
 February 1st 2007

 To facilitate the recruitment of suitably qualified people from non-EEA* countries for designated sectors of the employment market where skill shortages are particularly acute, for example in nursing and midwifery, the Department of Enterprise, Trade and Employment in June 2000, first introduced a Working Visa and Work Authorisation scheme.
-This scheme has ceased with effect from the 31st December 2006 and new procedures have been agreed for employment permit applications in respect of Nurses.
+This scheme has ceased with effect from the 31st December 2006 and new procedures have been agreed for employment permit applications in respect of nurses and midwives.
 These new arrangements apply to all applications received after February 1st 2007.

 Current Working Visa/Work Authorisation Holders are not effected by the New Employment Permit Arrangements and can continue to work on their current Visas or Authorisations till they expire.